-We would advise them (or you) to read our reviews on Facebook, phone Edgar in person to talk to him and look him up on our Motor Vehicle Register.
+We would advise them (or you) to read our reviews on Facebook, Google and to phone Edgar talk to him.
+You can also look him up on New Zealand’s Motor Vehicle Register.

 Edgar is a Licensed Motor Vehicle Dealer.
 His number is M378028.
 Head to this website and insert his trader number for verification.

-I'm not coming to New Zealand anymore, can I get my money back?
+I'm not coming to New Zealand anymore, can I get my deposit back?

 About Our Vehicles